wirydes/homeTask/README.md

 ### Now we can run the app with the command "npm run start"

+    sometimes i notice that the github api returns a 502 not pretty sure if it was my connection but i'm pretty sure that the app works i mean i unit and manual tested

 ### Now we can run test the app with the command "npm run test"

 ### future updates